Kayastha: In Brahmanical literature

 Kayasthas have been recorded as a separate caste responsible for writing secular documents and maintaining records in Brahmanical religious writings dating back to the seventh-century.
 In these texts, some described Kayasthas as Kshatriyas, while others often described them as a 'mixed-origin' caste with Brahmin and Shudra components.
-This was probably an attempt by the Brahmins to rationalize their rank in the traditional caste hierarchy and perhaps a later invention rather than a historical fact.
+This was probably an attempt by the Brahmins to rationalise their rank in the traditional caste hierarchy and perhaps a later invention rather than a historical fact.

 Late medieval India

-In Bengal, during the reign of the Gupta Empire beginning in the 4th century, when systematic and large-scale colonisation by Indo-Aryan Kayasthas and Brahmins first took place, Kayasthas were brought over by the Guptas to help manage the affairs of state.

 After the Muslim conquest of India, they mastered Persian, which became the official language of the Mughal courts.
 Some converted to Islam and formed the Muslim Kayasth community in northern India.

 Bengali Kayasthas had been the dominant landholding caste prior to the Muslim conquest, and continued this role under Muslim rule.
 Indeed, Muslim rulers had from a very early time confirmed the Kayasthas in their ancient role as landholders and political intermediaries.

 Bengali Kayasthas served as treasury officials and wazirs (government ministers) under Mughal rule.
 Political scientist U. A. B. Razia Akter Banu writes that, partly because of Muslim sultans' satisfaction with them as technocrats, many Bengali Kayasthas in the administration became zamindars and jagirdars.
 According to Abu al-Fazl, most of the Hindu zamindars in Bengal were Kayasthas.

 Maharaja Pratapaditya, the king of Jessore who declared independence from Mughal rule in the early 17th century, was a Bengali Kayastha.